inspektor-gadget/inspektor-gadget/docs/gadgets/common-features.md

 }
 ```

+### JSON Pretty Output

+Passing `-o jsonpretty` will print all the information gathered in JSON format but with indentation making it easier to read.

+### YAML Output

+Passing `-o yaml` will print all the information gathered in YAML format.
+Each entry is preceded by the end of directives markers (`---`).

 ### Custom Columns

-Using `-o custom-columns=column1,column2` we can choose which columns to
+Using `-o columns=column1,column2` we can choose which columns to
 print.
 We can use the JSON output to know the names of all the available
 columns for a given gadget.